Minnesota Employers: Understanding Paid Leave Impact and Requirements

 Talk to an Advisor

 Paid leave benefits support employees who need time off to care for themselves or their loved ones.
-Discover how Minnesota’s new paid family leave program may impact your business while providing essential support during life’s critical moments.
+Discover how Minnesota’s new paid leave program may impact your business while providing essential support for your employees during life’s critical moments.

 New paid leave benefits in Minnesota

-The law — effective January 1, 2026 — provides job protections and partial wage replacement, paid through the state, to individuals who take leave for a qualifying reason.
-The program is funded by premiums made up of contributions from both employer and employees.
+The law, effective January 1, 2026, provides job protection and partial wage replacement, paid through the state, for individuals taking leave for qualifying reasons.
+The program is funded by premiums with contributions from both employers and employees.

 Employers required to participate